ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### FastFind Library

-We have explored screen analysis functions that are provided by AutoIt itself.
-Now we will investigate external tools that are provided by third-party libraries.
+We have considered functions for screen analysis that are provided by AutoIt itself.
+Now we will consider extra functions that are provided by third-party libraries.

-[**FastFind**](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) library provides advanced functions for searching pixels on a screen.
-The library's functions can be called from both AutoIt scripts and C++ applications.
+[**FastFind**](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) library provides advanced functions for searching pixels on screen.
+You are able to call library's functions from both AutoIt scripts and C++ applications.

-These are steps to access the library's functions from an AutoIt script:
+These are steps to call library's functions from AutoIt script:

 1\.
-Create a project directory for your project for example with `FFDemo` name.
+Create a project directory for your AutoIt script.
+For example, this directory has the `FFDemo` name.

 2\.
-Copy a `FastFind.au3` script from the library archive into the `FFDemo` directory.
+Copy the `FastFind.au3` file from FastFind archive to the `FFDemo` directory.

 3\.
 Copy either `FastFind.dll` or `FastFind64.dll` file from the library archive to the `FFDemo` directory.
-The `FastFind64.dll` file is appropriate for x64 Windows systems.
-Otherwise, you should use `FastFind.dll` file.
+The `FastFind64.dll` file should be used for x64 Windows systems.
+Otherwise, you should choose the `FastFind.dll` file.

 4\.
-Include the `FastFind.au3` script into your AutoIt script with an `include` keyword:
+Include the `FastFind.au3` file in your AutoIt script by `include` keyword:
 ```AutoIt
 #include "FastFind.au3"
 ```
-Now you can call functions of the FastFind library from your AutoIt script.
+Now you are able to call functions of the FastFind library from your AutoIt script.

-These are steps to compile a C++ application with the FastFind library:
+These are steps to call functions of FastFind from C++ application:

 1\.
 Download a preferable C++ compiler. [**Visual Studio Community IDE**](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx#) from Microsoft website or [**MinGW**](http://nuwen.net/mingw.html) environment.

 2\.
 Install the C++ compiler on your computer.

 3\.
-Create a source file with `test.cpp` name in case you use a MinGW compiler.
-Create a "Win32 Console Application" project in case you use Visual Studio IDE.
+Create a source file with `test.cpp` name in case you use the MinGW compiler.
+Create the "Win32 Console Application" project in case you use Visual Studio IDE.

 4\.
 This is a content of the [`test.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindCpp/test.cpp) source file:
 ```C++